Come brave the future with us

 2nd round interviews

-In case you make it to the second (and final) round, you will meet two of our Partners (or Directors) in two separate interviews.
+If you make it to the second (and final) round, you will meet two of our Partners in two separate interviews.
 The purpose of this round is to clear any doubts on your side (e.g. your future desires and your motivation to work at August) or our side (e.g. your ability to structure and solve complex business problems, or your fit with August).
 This is your opportunity to convince us that you have what it takes for the job and that August is the right place for you.

 Preparation tips